How Do Home Appraisals Affect Your Mortgage Loan?

 A home appraisal is an unbiased report on the worth of a house in the fair market, performed by a trained and licensed individual.
 Home appraisals are done before closing so the homebuyer, the home seller, and the mortgage lender receive the accurate and true value of the real estate in question.
 In most residential property transactions, you are able to choose your real estate agent and your lender, but you cannot choose your appraiser.
 Instead, the appraiser must be chosen by your lender to provide a level of independence from the buyer and seller.

 Can An Appraisal Affect Your Mortgage Loan?

 Yes!
-When buying a home, your appraisal can play a role in determining if your lender will approve your loan.
+When buying a home, your appraisal can play a role in determining whether or not a lender will approve your mortgage loan.
 All lenders order an appraisal during the mortgage process to assess the home’s market value and make sure the borrower is not attempting to borrow more money than the house is worth.
 If your appraisal comes in below the purchase price of your home, you may need to pay the difference in cash, lower the purchase price, or get a second opinion.

 What Do Appraisers Look For When Valuing A Home?

 The goal of an appraisal is to determine the fair market value of a home, so anything that may raise or lower the price someone is willing to pay will be considered and factored into the report.
 Most often, an appraiser will look at the size and type of the home and property, the condition of the home and property, and the overall real estate market in the area.
 Any major flaws to the property, like a leaking roof or cracked foundation will also be noted.